310mc/https-310mc.github.io-tl/source/_posts/climax/heroes_of_the_future.md

 {% bubble Shinobu sad2 %}
 Mm…?
 Um, I think Shinkai-dono and Taichou-dono are only going to be our audience for Repayment Festival…

-And it seems they're working on something particular, so they are not here.
+And it seems they are scheming something in particular, so they are not here.

 I know that much from keeping in contact with them… Wait, no— I know this because ninjas are messengers.
 {% endbubble %}